5J30.10 LRC Circuits: LRC Ringing

 Click your browser's back button to return to the demo master list.

 Photos Show the Demonstration at the University of Texas at Austin.

-- Push down the red momentary button, (shown on the circuit board in the third photo below).
+- Briefly push down and release the red momentary button on the circuit board.

 - All Rights Reserved.